bitshifter/bitshifter.github.io/_drafts/conditional_compilation_in_rust.md

 ```

 This simple code sample probably looks verbose compared to earlier samples, however when the module
-contains 50 or so functions a complete absense of any `cfg` checks inside the module is quite
+contains 50 or so functions a complete absence of any `cfg` checks inside each architecture's module
-pleasant.
+is quite pleasant.

 The advantages of doing things this way are:
 * Keeps different implementations separate, so there's no need for `#[cfg(...)]` blocks in every